telosnetwork/telos-monitor/README.md

 1. Run `npm install` from the project root directory
 2. Rename `.env.sample` to `.env` and customize accordingly (be sure to fill fields like PRIVATE_KEY & database which are required)
+3. Rename `database.conf.sample` to `database.conf` and customize accordingly
 3. Rename `emails-to-notify.json.sample` to `emails-to-notify.json` and customize accordingly
 4. Navigate to `contracts/native` and deploy the helper contracts using cleos, put the private key to the deployment account in the .env file under `PRIVATE_KEY`